 Here are a few things to try while you wait:

 - Try to get the inside scoop.
 Do you know anyone who works at the organization?
 Have you tried reaching out to someone from The Herd or the Tufts University Career Network on LinkedIn?
 You won’t be asking the person to speed up the process per se; rather, you’ll ask about the individual’s experiences, i.e., How long does it generally take this company to respond to applications or invite people to interview?
-Has that changed during COVID?
 Can you think of anything else I should do while I wait?